 - Scheduling tied to actual publishing habits

-Common Mistakes to Avoid When Analyzing Your X Account
+What Mistakes Should You Avoid When Analyzing an X Account?

 Mistake one chasing vanity wins